interledger/interledger-rs/examples/README.md

      -H "Authorization: Bearer hi_bob"
 ```

-## 5. Sync each other's settlement engines

-Alice's settlement engine asks for Bob's address: `curl http://localhost:3000/accounts/1 -X POST`
-Bob's settlement engine asks for Alice's address: `curl http://localhost:3001/accounts/1 -X POST`

-> Note: This will happen automatically in the future.

-## 6. Verify that addresses have been exchanged
+## 5. Verify that addresses have been exchanged

 Bob's address in Alice's store: `redis-cli -p 6379 hgetall "settlement:ledger:eth:1"`
-Alice's address in Bob's store: `redis-cli -p 6380 hgetall
+Alice's address in Bob's store: `redis-cli -p 6380 hgetall "settlement:ledger:eth:1"`
-"settlement:ledger:eth:1"`

-## 7. Make some payments!
+## 6. Make some payments!

 A `pay_dump.sh` script is provided which you can use to make [SPSP
 payments](https://interledger.org/rfcs/0009-simple-payment-setup-protocol/)